Canning Jarrah Timber Company

 The Canning Jarrah Timber Company was a timber and timber railway company operating in the Darling Range in Western Australia in the 1890s.

 The company was registered in London in 1898.

-It built the Upper Darling Range Railway.
+It built the Upper Darling Range railway.
 The railway developed the communities of Canning Mills, Kalamunda, and nearby locations, enabling delivery of materials to Perth; this included timber and other produce.

-The railway was taken over by the Western Australian Government Railways in 1903.
+The company's timber operations were sold to Millars in December 1901.
+The railway was taken over by the Western Australian Government Railways in July 1903.

-The company was absorbed into Millars Karri and Jarrah Forests Limited in 1902.